 Employees harbor no regard for company loyalty.
 They’ll stay in a position for a few years, build their skills, then jump ship the second they receive a better offer.

-Companies decry workers’ newfound freedom but never stop to think they’re the problem.
+Companies decry workers’ newfound freedom while refusing to see that they’re the problem.

 Employees don’t leave because they want to.
 Very few people relish in the tedious prospect of job hunting.
 They do it because their current position leaves them no choice.

-The phenomenon known as wage compression keeps employees job hopping, and employers could fix it if they wanted to.
+The phenomenon known as wage compression keeps employees job hopping.
+Employers could fix it if they wanted to.
+They’d rather gamble and hope their good workers don’t realize how much wages have changed since they’ve been hired.

 What’s Wage Compression?